baile320/reMINDer/README.md

 TODOS:
   - Adding & re-rendering is so slow... issues with auth?
   - I shouldn't be fetching everything in Manage.onSave(), I should be able to ge the info much more easily... maybe investigate vuex for this.
-  - Add search feature
-  - Add email scheduler
+  - Improve the search in ReminderListVue, currently only searches for one tag.